apache/nuttx/configs/sama5d3x-ek/README.txt

          CONFIG_USBMSC_EPBULKOUT=1             : Use EP1 for the BULK OUT endpoint
          CONFIG_USBMSC_EPBULKIN=2              : Use EP2 for the BULK IN endpoint

-       The following setting enables an example that can can be used to control the CDC/ACM device.
+       The following setting enables an add-on that can can be used to control the CDC/ACM device.
 It will add two new NSH commands:

          a. msconn will connect the USB serial device and export the AT25 to the host, and
          b. msdis which will disconnect the USB serial device.

-       Application Configuration -> Examples:
+       Application Configuration -> System Add-Ons:
-         CONFIG_EXAMPLES_USBMSC=y              : Enable the USBMSC example
+         CONFIG_SYSTEM_USBMSC=y                : Enable the USBMSC add-on
-         CONFIG_EXAMPLES_USBMSC_NLUNS=1        : One LUN
+         CONFIG_SYSTEM_USBMSC_NLUNS=1          : One LUN
-         CONFIG_EXAMPLES_USBMSC_DEVMINOR1=0    : Minor device zero
+         CONFIG_SYSTEM_USBMSC_DEVMINOR1=0      : Minor device zero
-         CONFIG_EXAMPLES_USBMSC_DEVPATH1="/dev/mtdblock0"
+         CONFIG_SYSTEM_USBMSC_DEVPATH1="/dev/mtdblock0"
                                                : Use a single, LUN:  The AT25 : block driver.